 Related nomenclatures: 720p

 Width x height: 1280 x 720 pixels.
 This is already a widely used resolution on smartphones around the world and on several televisions.
 It was used at the beginning of HDTV and is still used by some broadcasters to record and broadcast their programs.
-It has an image quality far superior to the previous SD standard and still has a wide use for videos promoted on the internet.
+It has an image quality far superior to the previous SD standard and still has wide use for videos promoted on the internet.
 However, the FullHD definition is already taking its place with the emergence of smartphones and cameras that record in 1920 x 1080 pixels.

-We hope that this article has helped you understand the difference between this two formats and how they are better used and what for.
+We hope that this article has helped you understand the difference between these two formats and how they are better used and what for.
 The video formats are one thing that is going to keep evolving over the years and what is known as HD now is going to become obsolete in the near future, so, always be on the lookout for the latest video definition technology.